 There are also therapists in training.
 Marriage and Family Therapy Interns are master-level clinicians who have completed at least 500 hours of clinical work.
 This group is also supervised by a therapist who has been licensed for several years and has a ton of experience.
 In this case you are getting two therapists for a price that is usually more affordable than working directly with an experienced therapist.

-Then there is online therapy where you can pay as little as $32 a week for unlimited messages with a therapist.
+Then there is online therapy where you can pay much less for a week for unlimited messages with a therapist.
 This is much cheaper than the average copay for therapy.

 Looking Past the Myths and Finding the Right Therapist for You

 Once you look past the myths, you’ll see how therapy can help you and is worth both your time and money.
 If you are considering looking for a therapist, here is some quick advice:

 Every therapist is different.
 Shop for a therapist who is a good fit for you.
 Find a person you look forward to seeing each week, someone who accepts you and challenges you.

 When you find the right fit, you will know it!
 I encourage you to get out there and grow emotionally.
 You will thank yourself for it.
 I promise!